sk789-sk/Cube_Bot/README.md

-Repo for out cube bot
+Repo for the cube bot